un4ckn0wl3z/JExecAll/README.md

 # JExecAll
 bypass security rule for not allow to exec .exe file by security operator (such as portable binary/installer file).
 # PANIC!
-This is a privilege escalation tool at all.
+This is not a privilege escalation tool at all.
 # requirement
 - Java Runtime Environment ( Must be already install in your system )
 # How to use